If you’re considering speaking with an investment fraud lawyer about recovering losses, here are a few things you should know about Sonn Law Group:

 What most investors do not realize is how common it is for investment losses to occur as the direct result of negligence, misconduct, or outright fraud on the part of financial advisors and stockbrokers.

-In fact, in 2017 alone 492 individual advisors and brokers were barred from the financial services by FINRA, and another 733 were suspended.
+In 2018 alone 386 individual advisors and brokers were barred from the financial services by FINRA, and another 472 were suspended.
+FINRA collected $61M in fines and $25.5M in restitution.

 In cases where significant investment losses occur due to the negligent or unlawful actions of a broker, advisor, or investment firm, investors have the right to sue in order to recover their investment losses.